More Salads Recipes

 Mediterranean Lamb Salad with Quinoa

 Firstly though, I want to share with you my appreciation of salad!
 I have been a fan of salads for as long as I can remember.
-It was always my task as a teen to prepare them for our regular large gatherings and barbecues.
+It was always my task as a teen to prepare them for our regular gatherings and family barbecues.
 I would always spend the time to ensure each salad was perfectly balanced, and my efforts were always appreciated.
+There was a quiet pride in those moments, especially when someone would ask, “Who made the salad?” and then go back for seconds.
+Simply pleasures, y’know?

 Now, this was back in the 90’s mind you, before the time of food blogs.
-Back then, my access to new, exciting recipes was mainly limited to cheap magazines.
-However, at the time salads were hardly sexy and these recipe collections rarely offered anything new of interesting.
+Back then, my access to new, exciting recipes was mainly limited to cheap magazines or Women’s Weekly cookbooks!
+However, at the time salads were hardly sexy and these recipe collections rarely offered anything new or interesting.
 So of course, when I talk about my salads I mean nothing more complicated than an Australian garden salad.
 Think cheese, tomato, lettuce, onion, carrots and celery.
 Hardly exciting!

 This looks sooo good.
 Loving all the fresh and healthy ingredients!